Positly Knowledge Base

 Selecting this checkbox affirms that your study and research practices adhere to these guidelines.
 This box does not affect the cost of a study or the compensation to participants.

-Participant PII should be carefully protected, and it’s best not to collect it at all.
+Participant PII should be carefully protected, and it should only be collected when truly necessary.

-Researchers who request PII from participants should clearly explain the purpose of their request and state that providing PII is optional.
+When you request PII from participants, you should clearly explain the purpose of their request and state that providing PII is optional while explaining why participants might want to give their PII.

-For follow-up studies, longitudinal studies, or for sending bonuses, email is likely the only necessary PII.
-In cases where participants may need to re-identify themselves over multiple sessions, we recommend researchers assign unique numbers to participants in lieu of submitting PII each time.
+For follow-up studies and longitudinal studies, email is likely the only necessary PII.
+In cases where participants may need to re-identify themselves over multiple sessions, we recommend you assign unique numbers to participants in lieu of submitting PII each time.

-Researchers using our Microtaskers platform can send messages, follow-up studies, and bonuses to participants directly through Positly without needing any participant contact information.
+If you are using our Microtaskers platform, you can send messages, follow-up studies, and bonuses to participants directly through Positly without needing any participant contact information.
 However, this is not available on our Panel Participants platform.

-We do allow researchers to offer follow-up studies or extra compensation only to participants who provide PII.
-This is one of our recommended approaches to running longitudinal studies, and it is the only method that works with our Panel Provider platform, where recontacting is not possible through Positly.
+You are allowed to offer follow-up studies or extra compensation only to participants who provide PII.
+This is one of our recommended approaches to running longitudinal studies, and it is the only method that works with our Panel Participants platform, where recontacting is not possible through Positly.

 For more information about running longitudinal studies that collect PII, please see our Guide to Running Longitudinal Studies.